 In 1970, she left Lebanon behind and moved to Paris, where she began the series ‘Bribes de corps’ (1970–1979).
 She also collaborated with designer Pierre Cardin, who took inspiration from her colourful abayas and transformed them with her assistance into elaborate dresses.

 In 1987, after the death of her then partner, the Romanian sculptor George Apostu, she relocated to Venice, California, and established her own studio.
 Here, she became a doyenne of the Los Angeles art world—welcoming famous LA artists, from Larry Bell to Ed Moses, to sit in her salon while she continued to work almost studiously.

-Caland’s work have been presented at the Institute of Arab and Islamic Art, New York (2018); 57th Venice Biennale (2017); Hammer Museum, Los Angeles (2016); Prospect.3, New Orleans Biennial (2014); Centre Georges Pompidou, Paris (2013); Institut du monde arabe, Paris (2012); Carnegie Art Museum, Oxnard, US (2012); Beirut Exhibition Center (2012); National Museum of Women in the Arts, Washington, DC (2010) and Sursock Museum, Beirut (2006).
-Her work has been acquired by the collections of the Centre Georges Pompidou, Paris; Bibliothèque Nationale, Paris; British Museum, London; Hammer Museum, Los Angeles; Los Angeles County Museum of Art; San Diego Museum of Art, US; Palm Springs Museum of Art, US and Museum of Fine Arts, Houston, US, among others.
+Caland’s work has been presented in exhibitions at Kayne Griffin Gallery, California (2021); Orlando Museum of Art (2021); Institute of Arab and Islamic Art, New York (2018); 57th Venice Biennale (2017); Hammer Museum, Los Angeles (2016); Prospect.3, New Orleans Biennial (2014); Centre Pompidou, Paris (2014); Beirut Exhibition Center (2013); Institut du monde arabe, Paris (2012); Carnegie Art Museum, Oxnard, US (2012); National Museum of Women in the Arts, Washington DC (2010); and Sursock Museum, Beirut (2006).

 Sharjah Biennial 14